je-suis-tm/Sid-Meier-s-Civilization-6-modding/README.md

 * <a href=https://github.com/je-suis-tm/Sid-Meier-s-Civilization-6-modding/blob/main/output/oceania.Civ6Map>Oceania</a>

+Oceania is the smallest continent famous for its sandy beach coastline and crystal-clear waters.
+In fact, it has diverse landscapes ranging from fjord in New Zealand, coral reefs in Australia, volcanic peaks in Indonesia and rainforests in Papua New Guinea.
+Thousands of islands with few indigenous peoples occupied, every superpower civilization is looking forward to colonizing the region.

 ![alt text](https://github.com/je-suis-tm/Sid-Meier-s-Civilization-6-modding/blob/main/preview/oceania.png)

-Civlizations:  Australia, Indonesia, Maori
+*Civlizations:  Australia, Indonesia, Maori*

-City States:  Auckland
+*City States:  Auckland*

-Natural Wonders:  Fountain of Youth, Great Barrier Reef, Piopiotahi, Uluru
+*Natural Wonders:  Fountain of Youth, Great Barrier Reef, Piopiotahi, Uluru*

 * <a href=https://github.com/je-suis-tm/Sid-Meier-s-Civilization-6-modding/blob/main/output/mer%20rouge.Civ6Map>Red Sea</a>